chauncy-n/choreapp/README.md

 ## User Stories
 * User
-    * Want to be able to make a chores list.
+    * I want to be able to make a chores list for my kids.
-    * Want to be able to set a point value of the chores so I can have different levels of importance.
+    * I want to be able to set a point value of the chores so I can have my child can earn points with each chore.
-    * Want to be able to approve chore completion then give points to child so that I know the chore was completed.
     * I want to have rewards with point values that can be bought with the points earned from doing chores.
+    * I want to be able to approve chore completion then give points to child so that I know the chore was completed.
-    * Want to see rewards and their cost so that a child  knows if they should even bother trying.
+    * I want to see rewards and their cost so that a child  knows what rewards they can earn and how much they cost.
     * I want to see points added up so that a child knows which rewards they can get.

 ## Entity Relationship Diagram